Merkel: Germany to let everyone apply for vaccine by June | DW | 26.04.2021

 "But then everyone can apply for a vaccination appointment, and they will then be given one according to the supply," the chancellor added.

-Merkel also highlighted that Germany could expect a difficult social debate during a transition phase if only part of the population is vaccinated.
+Merkel also cautioned that Germany could expect a difficult social debate if only part of the population is vaccinated.

 During talks on resuming tourism activities during summer, such as the reopening hotels, Merkel said that it was too early to comment.